 \section{Exotic structures on $\R^4$}

-In this section we construct a continuum of exotic structures in $\R^4$ which are non-periodic by Taubes' work.
+In this section we construct uncountably many exotic structures in $\R^4$ which are non-periodic by Taubes' work.
 Later we shall need a better control of this structure, which is provided by the invariant defined by L. Taylor \cite{Taylor1}.
-This introduction begins with a brief reminder of some known facts in $4$-dimensional differential topology.
+This introduction begins with a brief reminder of some known facts in $4$-dimensional topology.

-\begin{thm}[Freedman \cite{Freedman}] Two simply connected closed $4$-manifolds are homeomorphic if and only if their intersection forms are isomorphic and they have the same modulo $2$ Kirby-Siebemann invariant.
+\begin{thm}[Freedman \cite{Freedman}] Two simply connected closed $4$-manifolds are homeomorphic if and only if their intersection forms are isomorphic and they have the same modulo $2$ Kirby-Siebenmann invariant.
 In particular, simply connected smooth closed $4$-manifolds are homeomorphic if and only if their intersection forms are isomorphic. \end{thm}

 \begin{thm}[Donaldson \cite{Donaldson}] If a smooth closed simply connected $4$-manifold has a definite intersection form then it is isomorphic to a diagonal form. \end{thm}